araobp/tega/doc/attributes.md

 ##Cont value: function

-Functions are wrapped by RPC class that is a child class of Cont.
+Functions are wrapped with RPC class that is a child class of Cont.
 ```
 root.a.b.c = Func
 Chained objects